acailic/acailic.github.io/_notes/oca-chapter-2.md

 List<String> wordList3 = Stream.of(wordArray).collect(Collectors.toList());
 {% endhighlight %}

+* boolean remove ArrayList:
+ *The JavaDoc API description of this method is important for the exam -  public boolean remove(Object o) Removes the first occurrence of the specified element from this list, if it is present (optional operation).
+If this list does not contain the element, it is unchanged.
+More formally, removes the element with the lowest index i such that (o==null ? get(i)==null : o.equals(get(i))) (if such an element exists).
+Returns true if this list contained the specified element (or equivalently, if this list changed as a result of the call).

 ## Working with Dates and Times

 In Java 8, a famous Java Date library—Joda Time—has been integrated into the